Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Regardless of how the sales team converts inbound leads into customers, lead scoring can help your business fine-tune its sales process and spend time on the most appropriate leads.

 Now that you know the basics of lead scoring, let’s go over how to create your own lead scoring process.
 Below is a seven-step plan for creating a scoring process that will successfully locate and bubble up warm leads based on their interest levels (behavioral data) and fitness levels (demographic data).
 While you can score your leads manually, we've included examples from Salesforce to illustrate each step in a CRM should you decide to automate your scoring.

 An ideal lead is one with characteristics that indicate a high likelihood of making a purchase.
 They'll look like your best current customers.
 In this process of identifying your ideal lead, you'll select demographic data to which to assign point values later in your scoring system.
-You can also use HubSpot's Make My Persona tool to help you identify your target customer.
+You can also use our own customer profile to help you identify your ideal target customer.

 To find these demographic data points, start by evaluating the customers who derive the most value from your solution.
 A lead who shares their traits is likely to receive a similar amount of value.
 So these leads are also the ones to whom it will be easiest to sell; therefore, they'll receive higher total lead scores than those who lack these specific characteristics.

 Write up the demographics of your ideal lead, filling in the following: